Quickest Detection of Ecological Regimes for Natural Resource Management: The Model

-where $ex$ is the past time period that determines the magnitude of $\lambda$.
-We therefore study a framework in which \emph{past extraction decisions} determine the future changes in resource growth.
-We want to model the scenario in which at a given change point in time $\theta$, which is happening with certainty but at time unknown, the stochastic differential equation (SDE) driving the resource stock will switch between drifts, and the growth rate of the resource will change:
+We therefore want to study the scenario in which at a given \emph{change point} in time $\theta$, which is happening with certainty but at time unknown, the SDE driving the resource stock will switch between drifts:

-The sign of $\lambda(q_{ex})$ can be both positive or negative, which represents the fact that the effect of firm extraction on the resource growth can be both positive or negative.
-This also implies that the firm’s actions influences the magnitude of the change of regime.
-Note that since the occurrence of $\theta$ is certain, the question faced by the monopolist is not \emph{if} a regime shift will occur but rather \emph{when}.
-This framework seems appropriate for today, since the focus has moved from questions regarding the probability of the occurrences of collapses and regime shifts, to the question of when and how such occurrences will have to be dealt with. \\

-The firm now faces two sources of uncertainty when choosing the harvesting policy that maximizes its profits.
-The first is the variance of the Gaussian noise source $\sigma^2$, which is the variation inherent to the natural randomness of environmental conditions: we choose the diffusion coefficient $\sigma$ to be independent of the state $X_t$ (i.e. a drifted Brownian motion) in order to include the possibility that the exogenous environmental shocks may drive the resource to extinction, something that log-normal fluctuations in a geometric Brownian motion by construction cannot represent.
-The second source is the \emph{timing} $\theta$ of the shift, at which the resource's drift changes from $\mu$ to $\mu + \lambda(q_{ex})$.
+Note that since the occurrence of $\theta$ is certain, the question faced by the agent is not \emph{if} a regime shift will occur but rather \emph{when}.
+The agent now faces two sources of uncertainty when choosing the extraction policy that maximizes its profits.
+The first source is given by the Brownian motion $W_t$ calibrated by the diffusion coefficient $\sigma_t$, which represents the fluctuations inherent to the natural randomness of environmental conditions.
+The second source is the uncertainty over the \emph{timing} $\theta$ of the shift, at which the resource's drift changes from $\mu_t$ to $\mu_t + \lambda_t$.
+Whilst being unknown to the agent \emph{ex ante}, the change point would be immediately inferable in absence of fluctuations.
+In presence of fluctuations, however, the agent needs to be able to distinguish the structural change in the drift from idiosyncratic noise.